Garima16/conda-environment-guide/README.md

 # conda-environment-guide
-Commands guide for managing conda environment
+frequently used commands for managing conda environment

+## Creating new environment

+To create a new environment with name 'opencvenv' with a specific version of Python:

+`conda create -n opencvenv python=3.4`

 ## Installing Packages

-To install a specific package such as 'opencv' into an existing environment "opencvenv":
+To install a specific package such as 'opencv' into an existing environment:

-`conda install --name opencvenv opencv`
+`conda install -n opencvenv opencv`

-To install the package in active environment
+To install the package in active environment:

 `conda install scipy`